Mastercard/flow/IMPLEMENTATION_STATUS.md

 C:/Data/Code retain failures, controls and final evidence.
 Post-fix independent Standards and Spec review found no remaining actionable findings in the four fixes.

-**OPEN native-progress finding:** an intermittent two-worker `busy-chain` stall was also reproduced against the unchanged pre-budget production baseline `cfa468bc`.
-The later passing binding gate is nonrecurrence, not diagnosis or resolution.
-No healthy-run timeout, profile reduction or native-progress acceptance was introduced to hide it.
-The separately recorded report-reuse failure also remains OPEN.
+**Historical native-progress finding:** an intermittent two-worker `busy-chain` stall was reproduced against the unchanged pre-budget production baseline `cfa468bc`.
+The later passing binding gate was nonrecurrence, not diagnosis or resolution.
+The ticket-25 section above records the subsequent diagnosis and correction.
+The separately recorded report-reuse failure remains OPEN.

 The final reactor and refreshed current-JAR packaged gate are recorded above.
 CPU/wall measurement,